 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill.

-If you have any questions about your own situation, please do not hesitate to contact Eastern’s Veterans Certifying Official, Monica Wilson, Dean of Student Access & Success for more information and assistance.
+If you have any questions about your own situation, please do not hesitate to contact Eastern’s Veterans Certifying Official, Monica Wilson, Interim Vice President of Academic and Student Services, for more information and assistance.